 But if you do crave some meat you can also layer some ground beef (or ground turkey or chicken) on top of the sauce and then add the shredded cheese.
 That really does sound like a yummy way to add some protein!

-I always recommend allowing the eggplant to "sweat" before cooking it to reduce any bitterness the eggplant may have as well as allowing it to retain it's shape and texture.
+Let the eggplant sit for about 30 minutes to allow to "sweat" to reduce any bitterness the eggplant may have as well as allowing it to retain it's shape and texture.